Hormonal acne, which foods should be avoided?

 Dietary supplements can support skin health by providing essential nutrients.
 For example, a zinc treatment can regulate sebum production and reduce inflammation.
 Probiotics, omega-3s, and antioxidants are also beneficial.

-Presentation of the Perfect Skin Program by D-LAB
+Presentation of the D-LAB Perfect Skin program

-He uses natural ingredients such as wild pansy, stinging nettle, and zinc to purify and balance the skin.
+It uses natural ingredients such as wild pansy, stinging nettle, and zinc to purify and balance the skin.
 This program works deeply to improve the health and appearance of the skin.

-Discover the range of imperfections and spots
+Discover the imperfections and spots range

 Conclusion and recommendations